TunahanCATAK/AoC24/README.md

 Ideas to apply:
 - create an async function to calculate the safety of the subVector and have a thread pool to run while reading values from the input.txt.
 Something like Producer/Consumer.

+## Day 3:

+Created a _co-routine based lazy file reading_ utility function.
+Which reads a file line by line and waits the caller to ask for the next line.
+Tried to implement a kind of generator function in C++.